Universal-Basic-Compute/serenissima/backend/docs/activities.md

 - Evening meals
 - Family time

-### Travel (goto_home)
+### Travel (goto_home, goto_work, goto_inn)

 When citizens need to move from one location to another, they engage in travel activities.
-The most common travel activity is `goto_home`, which occurs when:
+These include:

+- **`goto_home`**: Occurs when:
+    - Night is approaching and citizens need to return home.
+    - Citizens have been assigned new housing and need to relocate.
+    - *Processor*: Upon arrival, any resources the citizen owns and is carrying are deposited into their home if space permits.

+- **`goto_work`**: Occurs when:
+    - It's daytime and a citizen needs to travel to their assigned workplace.
+    - *Processor*: Upon arrival, if the citizen is carrying resources owned by the workplace operator (`RunBy`) and there's storage space, these resources are deposited into the workplace.

+- **`goto_inn`**: Occurs when:
+    - It's nighttime and a citizen marked as a visitor (with a `HomeCity` value) needs to find lodging.
+    - *Processor*: Currently no specific processor, but the citizen arrives at the inn.

 - Night is approaching and citizens need to return home
 - Citizens have been assigned new housing and need to relocate